Limnonectes larvaepartus Facts

 Limnonectes larvaepartus Distribution, Habitat, and Ecology

-After mating, females typically produce about 100 eggs.
-How the surprising creature achieves internal reproduction actually remains a complete mystery, however.
+After mating, females of the species typically produce about 100 eggs.
+How the surprising creature achieves internal reproduction actually remains a complete mystery to herpetologists, however.
+This enigma occurs due to the fact that males actually possesses no discernible reproductive organ.

 Species Sharing Its Range